Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/events.rst

    events recorded by Event Telemetry against your provided list of expected events.
    If you only need to check the number of events recorded, you can use ``TelemetryTestUtils.assertNumberOfEvents(expectedNum, filter, options);``.
-   Both utilities have `helpful inline documentation <https://hg.mozilla.org/mozilla-central/file/tip/toolkit/components/telemetry/tests/utils/TelemetryTestUtils.jsm>`_.
+   Both utilities have :searchfox:`helpful inline documentation <toolkit/components/telemetry/tests/utils/TelemetryTestUtils.sys.mjs>`.

 Version History